On the canonical energy of weak gravitational fields with a cosmological constant $\Lambda \in \mathbb{R}$: The energy of weak gravitational fields by PTC, JH, TS

 Integrating over $S^2$ we find:

 where we used

 For completeness we note the following flux formula

-All our results so far are independent of the sign of $\Lambda$: it suffices to replace $\alpha^2$ by $-\alpha^2$ wherever relevant.
-There is however a conceptual difference arising from the causal character of the boundary at infinity.
-While in the $\Lambda\ge0 $ case the data on the initial light cone determine the remainder of the evolution uniquely, this is not the case anymore for $\Lambda <0$, where we have the freedom to add boundary data on $\scri$ (compare~\cite{Friedrich:aDS,HLSW}).
-In the nonlinear theory the most common approach is to require that the conformal boundary at infinity is the same as that of anti de Sitter spacetime (see, however, \cite{HLSW}).
+{ All our results so far are independent of the sign of $\Lambda$: it suffices to replace $\alpha^2$ by $-\alpha^2$ wherever relevant.

+Now, it should be pointed out that there is a key conceptual difference arising from the causal character of the boundary at infinity.
+While in the $\Lambda\ge0 $ case the data on the initial light cone determine the remainder of the evolution uniquely, this is not the case anymore for $\Lambda <0$, where we have the freedom to add \emph{and control} boundary data on $\scri$ (compare~\cite{Friedrich:aDS,HLSW}).

+In the nonlinear theory the ``pre-holographic''} approach is to require that the conformal boundary at infinity is the same as that of anti de Sitter spacetime.
 At a linearised level, this translates to the requirement that the evolution preserves the condition

 up to gauge.
 This, in turn, leads to corner conditions on the data at the intersection of the initial light cone with the conformal boundary at infinity.
 For instance, choosing a gauge so that \eqref{26X20.1} holds, Equation~\eqref{4II20.7} implies